 On the command line, navigate to the folder with your repository and run the following command (including the dot at the end):

 It should produce output similar to the one below:

 Sending build context to Docker daemon 3.072kB Step 1/3 : FROM php:7 7: Pulling from library/php 85b1f47fba49: Already exists 66e22dddbf92: Pull complete bf0df491fd2e: Pull complete 0cbe7899c5b5: Pull complete 515aeb1bd86c: Pull complete 842bd485599e: Pull complete 84f329bf46d9: Pull complete Digest: sha256:9d847a120385a1181ffa8ba4d17f28968fb2285923a0ca690b169ee512c55cb1 Status: Downloaded newer image for php:7 ---> c342f917459a Step 2/3 : COPY . /code/ ---> 0eecd670cb5f Step 3/3 : ENTRYPOINT php /code/main.php ---> Running in 14c34dbe7b61 ---> c9c00d6a99fd Removing intermediate container 14c34dbe7b61 Successfully built c9c00d6a99fd Successfully tagged test:latest

-Out of that output, the most important thing is the Successfully built c9c00d6a99fd which
+Out of that output, the most important thing is the Successfully built c9c00d6a99fd.
+It

 Data between KBC and your Docker image are exchanged using CSV files in designated directories; they will be injected into the image when we run it.
-To simulate this, download an archive containing the data files and configuration in the exact same format as you will obtain it in the production environment.
+To simulate this, download an archive containing the data files and configuration in the exact same format you get in the production environment.

 To obtain the configuration, send a Sandbox API Request.
 You will receive an

 archive containing a /data/ folder with tables and files from the input mapping, and a